Every Wednesday • 1 p.m.-3:15 p.m. • Shapiro ABCD

 This course is an open workshop for all levels of watercolor artists.
 In alternate weeks, we will have members or guests leading those who choose to join in on in-class projects.
 Members share what they have learned in workshops or experimental techniques.
 The class has a library of watercolor technique resources, which class members may borrow.

 Come and join us in a relaxed, supportive environment to pursue your artistic passions!

-*This class continues to meet during the intersession on the dates following the asterisk above.
+*This course continues to meet during the intersessions on the dates indicated by the asterisks above.

-Instructors/Coordinators : Marion Brockett, Emma Cox, Maggie Giles, Mickey La Casa, Joan Lebsack, Joyce Ono, Betty Redmon, Mary Sampson and Sandy Wessel
+Coordinators : Marion Brockett, Emma Cox, Maggie Giles, Joan Lebsack, Joyce Ono and Mary Sampson

 The Brea Gallery has a number of watercolor workshops slated for the coming year.
 Go to their website to view the list of workshops.

 - Tables have to be set up and taken down each class session.
 You are responsible for setting up your own card table and putting away card or folding table when finished.
 If you can't, help with coffee or attendance sheet and someone else will take care of your table.

 - Water may be put in drain in kitchen or restroom.
 Please leave sink clean.

 - We have coffee duty periodically.
 If able and needed, please volunteer to help (or show others how).

 - On days that we have an optional demonstration/lesson, please sit toward the back of the room away from the screen since we may project videos or images and that part of the classroom may be darkened if you prefer to work on your own project.